pgbackrest/pgbackrest/README.md

 * Archiving is single-threaded.
 This has not posed an issue on our multi-terabyte databases with heavy write volume.
 Recommend a large WAL volume or to use the async option with a large volume nearby.

-* Backups are multi-threaded, but the Net::OpenSSH library does not appear to be 100% threadsafe so it will very occasionally lock up on a thread.
+* Backups are multi-threaded, but the Net::OpenSSH library does not appear to be 100% thread-safe so it will very occasionally lock up on a thread.
 There is an overall process timeout that resolves this issue by killing the process.
 Yes, very ugly.

 * Checksums are lost on any resumed backup.
 Only the final backup will record checksum on multiple resumes.
 Checksums from previous backups are correctly recorded and a full backup will reset everything.